 Give yourself stylish, sexy nails at home, with a dip powder kit.
 There are dozens of options available online and hundreds of color variations.
 You’ll need some manicure basics to start, including a file, cuticle stick or trimmer, acetone nail polish remover, and cotton balls.
 Then, when it comes to kits, you’ll want, at a minimum, a base, an activator, and a top coat, plus your color powders.
 Extras that are helpful, but not essential, include a soft makeup or kabuki brush, a natural powder, a brush restorer, and a cuticle oil or vitamin serum.
 The best part about home kits is that the bottles are numbered, so you easily know what to use and when!

-Dip Nail Designs and Ideas
+Dip Nail Designs

 Ombre Dip Nails